No disruption to production of Italian delicatessen products

 More gains during production

-According to Fratelli Beretta, they have experienced several gains in the form of more uptime and faster lead times after investing in Palcut, which in addition to non-slip sheets includes a fully automatic sheet dispenser that is integrated with the palletising line.
-The sheets will be cut automatically from a paper roll and fed out individually.
-The packing robot will pick up the non-slip sheet and put it on the pallet between the layers of products.
+According to Fratelli Beretta, they have experienced several gains in the form of more uptime and faster lead times after investing in Palcut, which in addition to anti-slip sheets includes a fully automatic sheet dispenser that is integrated with the palletising line.
+The sheets cut automatically from a paper roll and fed out individually.
+The packaging robot picks up the anti-slip sheet and put it on the pallet between the layers of products.

-For hygenic reasons the pallets are built up with a sheet at the bottom to protect the sausages packings from direct contact with the wood and dirt from below.
+For hygienic reasons the pallets will built up with a sheet at the bottom to protect the sausages packagings from having direct contact with the wood and dirt from below.
 Then the layers of products are loaded, alternating between sausage products and interlayer sheets.
-In addition to the base sheet, they also use two to three Antim non-slip sheets depending on whether the pallet is built up using nine or 11 layers of products, before wrapping it all in a minimal layer of stretch film so that it is ready for transport.
+In addition to the base sheet, they also use two to three Antim anti-slip sheets depending on whether the pallet is built up using nine or 11 layers of products, before wrapping it all in a minimal layer of stretch film so that it is ready for transport.